 - Stargate Atlantis, Season 3 episode "Sateda": Ronon Dex is captured, along with Teyla and Sheppard, by villagers he previously met during his Runner days.
 They're planning to deliver him to the Wraith in exchange for their village to be spared.
 The elder refuses to free them even when Ronon put a knife under the throat of one of his jailers — so Ronon threatens to slit his own throat if they don't let Sheppard and Teyla go.
 The villagers are forced to yield since the Wraith were already summoned forth — and they wouldn't be very pleased to find Ronon dead, as they want him alive for an ultimate hunt.

-- Done in The Invisible Man series.
+- Done by the title character in The Invisible Man series.
 Though, the bad guys wouldn't have minded if he wasn't pointing the gun at his head, because they needed the gland intact, and it was hooked into his brain.
 He ducks around a corner and shoots the gun off, then falls to the floor apparently headless.
 When the mook leans over the body to examine it, he kicks his gun out of his hand.
 Apparently nobody told the mooks that he can selectively make only parts of himself invisible, too.

 - In the episode "7 Men Out" of NUMB3RS, Granger was getting ready to get one guy when the guy put a gun to his own head.
 Granger ordered him to drop the gun and the guy did.
 He tossed the gun at Granger and ran for it.